newaetech/CW305-Arm-DesignStart/README.md

 - add additional peripherals and interfaces to the Arm processor
 - instantiate multiple Arm processors
-- add additional side-channel attack logic to the CW305 FPGA -- for example, [Arm trace sniffing logic](https://github.com/newaetech/DesignStartTrace).
+- add additional side-channel attack logic to the target FPGA -- for example, [Arm trace sniffing logic](https://github.com/newaetech/DesignStartTrace).

 Before starting, it's a good idea to watch the series of videos that Arm put